 I’m not sure whether there’s a remedy for relationships that started with someone being disrespectful, unfaithful or abusive (other than a break-up for good, of course).
 Going forward with is a bit like buying a rotten apple in a shop, hoping it will unrot with time.
 Common sense would say, you should have enough self-respect to move on.
 Why to waste your time with someone who doesn’t appreciate you, if someone else could love most of your little quirks?
 Do you want to be their second best?

 Having said that, there’s a difference between a slow start and a bad start.
 That you’re not saying “I love you” on date two, shouldn’t worry you.
 As long as the ship is sailing in the right direction, it’s all good.
 Just to give one example, for people who were single for a bit, some things may take longer than they would take serial monogamists.

 At the same time I do think that it’s important to have continuity.
 If a guy sees you once goes quiet and pitches again after three months, perhaps it’s not the best sign.

-To sum up, bad beginnings can lead to good things but very rarely to good long term relationships.
-If your goal is the latter, you should try to look for things that work and not for what’s broken to fix.
-Last but not least, there’s a difference between a bad start and getting into a relationship slowly.
+To sum up, bad beginnings can lead to good things but very rarely these things are good long term relationships.
+If your goal is the latter, you should try to look for things that work and not try to desperately fix what’s broken.

 What do you think, Dear Rinser: Can a bad start lead to a good relationship?
 Do you have any examples?
 What’s your take on the matter?